 - All complaints or matters of gender inequality are submitted to the DAISI executive for investigation

-- DAISI highlights amongst its staff awareness that sex discrimination is a crime and to respond to discrimination and abuse on the basis of gender by:
+- DAISI highlights amongst its staff the awareness that sex discrimination is a crime and to respond to discrimination and abuse on the basis of gender by:

 - Report violence or gender discrimination incidents to the CEO or another nominated person in an organisation